Finding True Freedom after Estrangement

 Responsibility as Freedom

 This kind of responsibility is not easy.
 It asks you to confront patterns that once protected you.
 It asks you to act without certainty.
-It asks you to let go of the hope that someone else will fix what hurt you.
+It asks you to let go of the hope that someone else will fix you and save you.

 But it also offers something no one else can give you: